 - Ability to maintain confidentiality and professionalism as an ambassador for the organization.

 - Demonstrated excellence in organizational, written, and verbal communication skills.

 Report to the Hospital Ambassador Program Manager with general oversight from the Program Director

-- Open to applicants in the Austin, Texas metropolitan area.
+- Open to applicants in the Dallas/Fort Worth, TX metropolitan area only.